wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - If `base_path` exists and is not a directory, a `NotADirectoryError` is raised.
 - Permission errors or invalid paths raise appropriate exceptions.

+**On-Demand Directory Creation:**
+With the introduction of the `ensure_journal_directory(file_path)` utility (see [src/mcp_commit_story/journal.py](../src/mcp_commit_story/journal.py)), all journal file operations now create parent directories on-demand, just before writing.
+This avoids creating empty directories up front and ensures the structure grows naturally as needed.
+All file operations that write to the journal call this utility to guarantee directories exist, maintaining robust error handling and test coverage.

 See [docs/journal_init.md](../docs/journal_init.md) for full details and rationale.

 ### Config File Creation & Backup (Engineering Spec)